Office Assistant Cover Letter Examples & Writing Tips

 Organization

-Another critical role as an office assistant is maintaining a tidy and orderly office space.
+Another critical role of an assistant is maintaining a tidy and orderly office space.
 Therefore, it’s good to mention your ability to maintain order and organize an office.
-Your organizational skills mentioned in your office assistant cover letters will differentiate you from others.
+Your organizational skills mentioned in your cover letters will differentiate you from others.

 Professionalism